D-Sai-Venkatesh/Pedistrain-Navigation-System/readme.md

 result less accurate position estimations.
 To overcome this IMU data is being used to estimate position indoors.

+in Depth Info can be found in Report.pdf in this repo

 Dataset: http://users.isy.liu.se/rt/parka23/publications/IPIN2017.pdf

 Mostly inspired from => https://ieeexplore.ieee.org/document/6127851